Be the first to know.

 • Longevity: FPGA-based designs often have longer lifespans than ASICs, as they can be updated and reprogrammed to accommodate evolving standards and technologies.

 FPGAs have a few disadvantages compared to other technologies, such as ASICs and microcontrollers.
-Some of the disadvantages include:
+These include:

 • Cost: FPGAs can be more expensive than microcontrollers or ASICs, especially for high-volume production.
 The per-unit cost of an FPGA is generally higher than that of an ASIC or microcontroller for large quantities.